BitcoinDesign/Guide/guide/flexible-wallet.md

 {% include image-gallery.html pages = page.images_primary-keyset %}

-Since our application allows for creating multiple wallets, the signing keys are saved in the app and can be reused to create additional wallets in the future.
+Since our application allows for creating multiple wallets, the extended public keys of the signing devices are saved in the app and can be reused to create additional wallets in the future.

 #### Save for later